tuxBurner/play-neo4jplugin/README.md

 So here we go, i created this plugin :)

 ## Versions
+1.3.3 Lifted to new Versions: spring-data-neo4j: 3.0.1.RELEASE, play 2.2.2 **Cause of https://github.com/spring-projects/spring-data-neo4j/issues/161 there is a new config option: neo4j.basepackage="neo4j" # the base package where the entities are located : when not set the plugin defaults to neo4j**

 1.3.2 Lifted to new Versions: neo4j: 2.0.1 spring: 4.0.1 spring-data-neo4j: 3.0.0.RC1

 1.3.1  Version which fixes https://github.com/tuxBurner/play-neo4jplugin/issues/7 **ATTENTION DONT  USE VERSION 1.3.0 IT IS BROKEN DUE THIS ISSUE**